 Bob Dylan Career CSPC Results

-So, after checking all figures, how many overall album sales equivalent each Bob Dylan album achieved?
+So, after checking all figures, how many overall equivalent album sales each Bob Dylan album achieved?
 Well, at this point we barely need to do the addition of all figures defined all over this article!

 In the following table, all categories display figures that way, e.g. in equivalent album sales.
-For example, Blonde On Blonde singles released in digital format sold the equivalent of 180,000 albums – 1,800,000 downloads with a 10 to 1 weighting.
+For example, Blonde On Blonde singles released in digital format sold the equivalent of 270,000 albums – 1,800,000 downloads with a 10 to 1,5 weighting.

 We got there!
 For most artists studied so far, the norm is that the top selling studio album in its original format is also the artist more popular album.
 The case of Bob Dylan is quite incredible in this aspect as his Top 3 best sellers in album form are all different from his three more popular records.

-The result is that both mid-70s smashes contributed into a relatively low 2 million album sales equivalent each outside of their original format.
+The result is that both mid-70s smashes contributed into a relatively low 2 million equivalent album sales each outside of their original format.
 While this tally is respectable, it is nowhere near the 11 million sales generated in various forms by Highway 61 Revisited, which ultimately finishes as the easy winner in terms of popularity among the artist LPs.
-Its overall total is quite impressive, at 16,4 million this album is a fully valid challenger against many records perceived as much bigger sellers.
+Its overall total is quite impressive, at 16,6 million this album is a fully valid challenger against many records perceived as much bigger sellers.
 That cumulative tally is indeed higher than albums like Metallica‘s Master Of Puppets, Coldplay‘s X&Y or Madonna‘s Music.

-In the same way, The Freewheelin’ Bob Dylan at 10,7 million, The Times They Are A-Changin’ at 10,1 million, Blonde On Blonde at 9,4 million and Bringing It All Back Home at 9,1 million perform incredibly well.
+In the same way, The Freewheelin’ Bob Dylan at 10,9 million, The Times They Are A-Changin’ at 10,3 million, Blonde On Blonde at 9,5 million and Bringing It All Back Home at 9,2 million perform incredibly well.

 If those albums were already considered successful in their original form, it is less the case for both Nashville Skyline and Pat Garrett & Billy The Kid.
-Those two records created more than 4 million album sales equivalent each in various forms, completely rewarding their undoubtable successes.
+Those two records created more than 4 million equivalent album sales each in various forms, completely rewarding their undoubtable successes.

 I hope you enjoyed this article which was truly exhausting to write.
 Time to pick up one more cup of coffee for the road!
-As usual, feel free to comment and / or ask a question.

 Sources: IFPI, Spotify, All Music, Rolling Stone, Chartmasters.org.